Fireye04/coffee/content/blog/monthly-update-2025-june.md

 ## Treehouse TTRPG

 I spent a lot of June working on "The Treehouse" (learn more [here](/projects/treehouse)), which is a new TTRPG that I was working on for the "Jam In Silence" Game Jam by possum creek games.
 I was not able to finish it on time and as such it's sitting incomplete on my hard drive, but damn is it gonna be good when it's done!
-Imagine a modern setting but focused on the PCs in a tree house where each characters' troubles, flaws and vices are represented as "classes".
+Imagine a modern setting but focused on the PCs in a treehouse where each characters' troubles, flaws and vices are represented as "classes".
 Feature-wise it's mostly there, with a few additions and tweaks here and there, but content-wise, it's a barren wasteland, which is somewhat terrifying.
 Definitely gonna return to this soon though, as I'd love to playtest this one with friends.

 ## Vacation